Asabeneh/30-Days-Of-JavaScript/09_Day/09_day_higher_order_functions.md

 13. Use **_filter_** to filter out countries containing six letters and more in the country array.
 14. Use **_filter_** to filter out country start with 'E';
 15. Use **_filter_** to filter out only prices with values.
-16. Find the total price of products by chaining two or more array iterators(eg. arr.map(callback).filter(callback).reduce(callback))
-17. Find the sum of price of products using only reduce reduce(callback))
 18. Declare a function called getStringLists which takes an array as a parameter and then returns an array only with string items.
 19. Use **_reduce_** to sum all the numbers in the numbers array.
 20. Use **_reduce_** to concatenate all the countries and to produce this sentence: **_Estonia, Finland, Sweden, Denmark, Norway, and IceLand are north European countries_**